snijderlab/stitch/README.md

 ##### FASTA (m)

 To generate an FASTA file with all path, with a score for each path.
+The score is the total amount of positions from reads mapping to this path.
+In other words it is the total length of all parts of all reads supporting this sequence.
+As such a higher score indicates more support for a sequence and/or a longer sequence.

 Inner parameter | Explanation | Default Value
 --- | --- | ---